Alphabus: An Extended European Capability

 With the Alphabus product line, European Industry extends its telecommunication satellite range significantly beyond the capabilities of the existing platforms, such as Eurostar 3000 and Spacebus 4000, both with respect to maximum payload power and mass.
 This development has been initiated, by ESA and CNES, as a coordinated European response to the increased market demand for larger telecommunication payloads for new broadband, broadcasting and mobile communications services.

 Based on their extensive experience in this field, EADS Astrium & Thales Alenia Space lead, as co-prime contractors, a European Alphabus industrial team.
-The Alphabus platform will be marketed by these companies to complement their portfolio into this extended payload range.
+The Alphabus platform is marketed by these companies to complement their portfolio into this extended payload range.

 Alphabus Product line

 This new multi-purpose platform is targeted to the high power payload telecommunication satellite market.
-In its upper range it will allow customers to take full benefit of the capabilities of the new generation of 5 meter fairing commercial launchers, both with respect to payload volume and launch mass.
-At the lower end of its range compatibility with a 4 meter fairing remains achievable.
+In its upper range it allows customers to take full benefit of the capabilities of the new generation of 5 meter fairing commercial launchers, both with respect to payload volume and launch mass.
+However, compatibility with a 4 meter fairing remains achievable.

 A wide range of commercial payloads to provide TV broadcast, multimedia, internet access, and mobile or fixed telecommunication services can be accommodated on the Alphabus platform.